 If you like this recipe, check out my: What to Dip in Hummus: 15 Savory & Sweet Options!

-Now that you have flaxseed on hand, you’ll need to know what else to dip with it!
+Now that you have flaxseed on hand, you’ll need to know what else to do with it!
 Check out these ideas:

 Flaxseed Pudding with Apples, Cinnamon, & Walnuts